-"Hollywood still has a problem with black, powerful characters in the center of their own narrative, driving their own destiny forward.
-If you play a subservient character, it lies comfortably within the self-fulfilling prophecy of what it means to be black in America."
-That’s actor David Oyelowo, 38, who first caught our eye in TV’s ‘Spooks’ back in the early 2000s, talking to Channel 4 News earlier this month after the powerful, challenging Selma failed to win an expected groundswell of support among Oscar voters and not one single Bafta nomination.
+‘Hollywood still has a problem with black, powerful characters in the centre of their own narrative, driving their own destiny forward.
+If you play a subservient character, it lies comfortably within the self-fulfilling prophecy of what it means to be black in America.’
+That’s actor David Oyelowo, 38, who first caught our eye in TV’s ‘Spooks’ back in the early 2000s, talking to Channel 4 News earlier this month after the powerful, challenging ‘Selma’ failed to win an expected groundswell of support among Oscar voters and not one single Bafta nomination.

-Oyelowo plays Dr. Martin Luther King and Selma tells of the voting-rights marches that King organized in Alabama in March 1965 from Selma to state capital Montgomery—initially in defiance of official, brutal opposition.
-Those marches, the backroom discussions around them and the national reaction to violent images beamed from them on TV were all key milestones in the U.S. Civil Rights movement and writer-director Ava DuVernay recalls it all with an urgency and horror that’s hard to watch.
+Oyelowo plays Dr Martin Luther King and ‘Selma’ tells of the voting-rights marches that King organised in Alabama in March 1965 from Selma to state capital Montgomery – initially in defiance of official, brutal opposition.
+Those marches, the backroom discussions around them and the national reaction to violent images beamed from them on TV were all key milestones in the US Civil Rights movement and writer-director Ava DuVernay recalls it all with an urgency and horror that’s hard to watch.
 Like Oyelowo’s performance, her film is fierce, challenging and immediate.

 We met Oxford-born Oyelowo – lucid, careful, charming – in December when his film was already making waves beyond cinemas.
 He and his colleagues – including producer Oprah Winfrey – had just turned up to the film’s New York premiere wearing T-shirts stating ‘I Can’t Breathe’, in reference to the death last July of Eric Garner, an African-American man, during his arrest at the hands of the NYPD.
 For Oyelowo and his colleagues, ‘Selma’ continues to be about much more than history.